 A shorter version of this story appeared in Uncut magazine in October 2016.
-To mark the 40th anniversary of Street Hassle’s release, I’m running a much longer, unpublished version here, featuring additional interviews.
+I’m running a much longer, unpublished version here, featuring additional interviews.

 IN THE AUTUMN OF 1977, Lou Reed bunkered down inside The Record Plant studio a few steps off of Times Square.
 Outside, New York City was emerging from its long hot paranoid summer of blackout, disco and the Son Of Sam serial killings.
 Inside, he was dealing with troubles of his own, in a mood not helped by a steady diet of whisky and speed.